Exclude Files and Folders with Filter

 Example: Exclude empty folders

-During synchronization however some excluded folders will still be synchronized if they contain at least one non-excluded item, i.e. when they are not empty.
+created if needed, but only if they contain at least one non-excluded item, that is, when they are not empty.

 Note

-- A filter phrase is compared against both file and directory paths.
+- By default, a filter phrase can match both file and folder paths.

-- Both slash (/) and backslash (\) can be used as the path separator character.
+- Both slash (/) and backslash (\) can be used as path separators.